polothy/blog/README.md

-# blog
+# Blog

-Files used to generate my blog
+Files used to generate my blog.